Leading the Way:

-Physicians voted for David O. Barbe, MD, MHA, a family physician from Mountain Grove, Mo., to be the next president-elect of the American Medical Association (AMA).
-Following a year-long term as president-elect, Dr. Barbe will assume the office of AMA president in June 2017.
+David O. Barbe, MD, MHA, a family physician from Mountain Grove, Mo., was installed as President of the American Medical Association at its Annual Meeting on June 13.

 Dr. Barbe was first elected to the AMA Board of Trustees in 2009 and served on numerous AMA committees and task forces.
 He served as chair of the board from 2013–2014, as well as a member of its executive committee from 2011–2015.

 Prior to his election to the AMA Board, Dr. Barbe was a member Council on Medical Service, an influential advisory committee of to the AMA, and served as its chair from 2008 to 2009.
 As a member of the council, Dr. Barbe participated in the development of AMA policy related to coverage of the uninsured, health care system reform, Medicare reform and health insurance market reform.